EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/metadata_guide.rst

 Metadata Guide
 **************

-The metadata guide explaines how the EnMAP-Box uses raster metadata.
+The metadata guide explains how the EnMAP-Box uses raster metadata.
 In general, metadata is used to annotate the actual raster data with additional information to allow tools and algorithms to make better use of them.
-E.g. we need the center wavelength of each band in an optical image to properly plot spectral profiles, and we need the aquisition datetime of each band in a temporal raster stack to properly plot temporal profiles.
+E.g. we need the center wavelength of each band in an optical image to properly plot spectral profiles, and we need the acquisition datetime of each band in a temporal raster stack to properly plot temporal profiles.

 The EnMAP-Box supports multiple levels of raster metadata specifications.
 If a metadata item is requested, we look for it inside the following places and sequential order: